 EAL students are tested on intake and given varying levels of support depending on whether they are at Elementary, Intermediate or Transition level.
 Elementary and Intermediate students may progress to the next level of EAL at the end of a semester and Transition students may exit the programme at the end of a school year.
 More information on these levels can be found in the ISA Handbook and the ISA Language Policy.

-A “mother-tongue language” is a language that a child uses consistently at home and that they have age-appropriate fluency.
-As our societies become more multi-cultural and multi-lingual, an increasing number of children are growing up with more than one mother-tongue language.
-Because mother tongue language development is critical to a child’s development, ISA provides a range of opportunities for children to continue developing their mother tongue.
+A “home language” is a language that a child uses consistently at home and that they have age-appropriate fluency.
+As our societies become more multi-cultural and multi-lingual, an increasing number of children are growing up with more than one home language.
+Because home language development is critical to a child’s development, ISA provides a range of opportunities for children to continue developing their home language.

 In the Lower School, children have the opportunity to expand their languages through two programmes: 1) regular classroom lessons in English, Dutch and/or French and 2) the Lower School Language Academy (see Language Academy below).

 Children in Pre-Kindergarten and Kindergarten who are already proficient in English learn the language of our host country – Dutch – as an additional language.
 Dutch classes for this age group focus on the cultural aspects of living in The Netherlands, including songs and stories, traditions, festivals and daily life.